-g.
+- g.
 Tenure.
-Each member of the Academy Board shall hold office until such member's replacement, death, resignation, removal or until the expiration of the term, whichever occurs first.
+Each member of the Academy Board shall hold office until such member's replacement, death, resignation, removal or until the expiration of the term, whichever occurs first. - h.

-- h.
 Resignation.
 Any member of the Academy Board may resign at any time by providing written notice to the Academy or the CSO.
 Notice of resignation will be effective upon receipt or at a subsequent time designated in the notice.
-Any Academy board member who fails to attend three (3) consecutive Academy board meetings, may, at the option of the Academy Board, the University Board, or the CSO Director, be deemed to have resigned, effective at a time designated in a written notice sent to the resigning Academy board member.
+Any Academy board member who fails to attend three (3) consecutive Academy board meetings without prior notification to the Academy Board President, may, at the option of the Academy Board, the University Board, or the CSO Director, be deemed to have resigned, effective at a time designated in a written notice sent to the resigning Academy board member.
 A successor shall be appointed as provided by the method of selection adopted by the University Board. - i.
 Board Vacancies.
 An Academy Board vacancy shall occur because of death, resignation, removal, failure to maintain United States citizenship or residency in the State of Michigan, disqualification, enlargement of the Academy Board, or as specified in the Code. - j.
 Compensation.
 An Academy Board member shall serve as a volunteer director and without compensation for his/her services.
-By resolution of the Academy Board, the Academy Board members may be reimbursed for their reasonable expenses incidental to their duties as an Academy Board member. - k.
-Initial Members of the Board of Directors.
-Provided that each initial member submits a completed Academy Board Application, successfully completes a criminal background/record and reference check, and if requested to do so, participates in a mutually satisfactory personal interview with the University Board of Trustees or its designee, the University Board appoints the following seven (7) persons to serve as initial members of the Academy's Board of Directors:
+By resolution of the Academy Board, the k.
+Current Members of the Board of Directors.
+The University Board re-confirms the appointments of the following persons to their existing terms set forth below as members of the Academy's Board of Directors: